MariaExtrella/QATestTheAgileMonkeys/README.md

       }

-The response to the post query must contain an 'Access denied' error message in the case of not admin users, which is matched in this way in the test:
+The response to the POST query must contain an 'Access denied' error message in the case of not admin users, which is matched in this way in the test:

     * def saveUser = call read('SaveUser.feature') userToken
     * def expected =